Justintime50/styles/README.md

 * Objects expose behavior and hide data.
 Data structures expose data and have no significant behavior
 * When creating software, assume you are creating it for someone else to use.
 Allow for configuration, use CLI flags/env vars where possible, document how to use your tool, use simple interfaces, and build it so that anyone can use it and not just you and your one use-case
     * Keep internal variables private, that way you can change their type of implementation on a whim.
 Make stable, consistent interfaces where users can then plug into.
 Every variable doesn’t need a getter and setter
+* Use the Model, View, Controller framework (MVC), especially for frontend websites
+* Use the Singleton design pattern when possible
+* Routes -> Views/Actions -> Service -> Repo -> DB
+* Use frontend and backend validation, this is important because when you have both, we can skip sending an API call for instance when we know there is bad data.
+We will then only send the payload across once the data is valid.
+Backend validation is important as the source of truth and because things like developer tools in a browser can defeat frontend validations

 ### Checklist